 It's all part of what's called Les Pavilions de Bercy, set in four or five former wine warehouses.
 The museum is open to the public by reservation only and seems to be used mostly to host special and corporate events.

+Last on our duodeca-list (we made up that word) is a museum whose building was designed by an iconic, always controversial, Canadian-born architect.
 The Museum of Cinema celebrates the French love of film with thousands of posters, drawings, photos and films.
-The museum was designed by the celebrated architect Frank Gehry.
+The architect, as you may have guessed from the photo, was Frank Gehry.

 • Heart of Paris: 1st & 2nd…